COMMERCIAL OPERATIONS (AIR OPERATOR CERTIFICATE)

 The BCAA requires evidence of suitable insurance cover in respect of aeroplanes, passengers, carried goods and third-party claims, before issuing or renewing an AOC.

-Complete and submit AOC Application – Preliminary Information Form – Form 9000 together with the appropriate fee to:
+Complete and submit AOC Application – Preliminary Information Form – Form 9000 together with the appropriate fee to email@example.com c/o Director of Operations:

-This address should also be used for the submission of any other documentation relating to an AOC application.
+Specific contact information will be provided for the submission of any other documentation relating to an AOC application.

 All applicants must complete this section which collects basic information, including the name and mailing address of the company, the address of the main base of operation and the proposed start of operation date.
 If a business name is used, provide it in this section of the application form as well as the place and number of company registration.
 All “trading names” used should be specified.
 If a “trading name” is adopted subsequent to the completion of the application form or the issue of the AOC, notify the BCAA at the address above.